neo4j/neo4j/community/neo4j-blob/readme.md

 * def fromHttpURL(url: String): Blob
 * def fromURL(url: String): Blob

-To consume content of a blob, use `offerStream`:
+To consume content of a BLOB, use `offerStream`:
 ```
   blob.offerStream { is =>
     is.read();